-VENDOR CODE OF CONDUCT.
-The ALDO Group's Vendor Code of Conduct ("Code of Conduct"), available here (available in English, French and Chinese), is the cornerstone of our Social Compliance program, especially regarding the prohibition of the use of forced labour or child labour.
-The Code of Conduct applies to all merchandise suppliers and non-merchandise suppliers that provide goods and/or services to the ALDO Group.
+SUPPLIER CODE OF CONDUCT.
+The ALDO Group's Supplier Code of Conduct ("Code of Conduct"), available here (available in English, French and Chinese), is the cornerstone of our social compliance program, especially regarding the prohibition of the use of forced labour or child labour.
+The Code of Conduct applies to all merchandise business partners, including vendors and other suppliers that provide goods and/or services to the ALDO Group.

 Our Code of Conduct sets out our expectations for suppliers.
-It lays out the required minimum standards we expect each vendor to meet in producing our products and providing goods and services, and includes strict requirements for the fair treatment of workers.
-Our Code of Conduct includes the requirement for our vendors' upstream vendors and subcontractors to be made aware of and comply with our Code of Conduct.
+It lays out the required minimum standards we expect each factory of our merchandise suppliers to meet in producing our products and includes strict requirements for the fair treatment of workers.
+Our Code of Conduct includes the requirement for our suppliers' upstream vendors and subcontractors to be made aware of and comply with our Code of Conduct.

-Our Code of Conduct strongly affirms our commitment to human rights both internally and externally.
-It is provided to all our employees through the ALDO Group's intranet, along with a publication to explain its content and scope of application.
+We have updated our Code of Conduct in 2022 to strongly re-affirm our commitment to human rights both internally and externally, and to clarify some of our requirements.
+Following the update, our Code of Conduct was circulated to all our employees through the ALDO Group's intranet, along with a publication to explain its content and scope of application.
+It was also shared with all active merchandise suppliers, who were asked to acknowledge the updated version.
+Additionally, during this reporting period, we completed the following projects:

-The synthetized version of the Code of Conduct in poster format has been provided, in both English and Chinese, to merchandise suppliers for the purpose of being displayed in their respective manufacturing facilities.
-The poster must be displayed in an area accessible to workers and includes information on whom to contact for complaints.
-Additionally, during this reporting period, we translated the poster to Khmer and provided it to merchandise suppliers located in Cambodia, our second-largest sourcing region after China.
-We aim to translate the poster to Vietnamese with the purpose of circulating it throughout Vietnam, our third-largest sourcing region.

-For factory visits, we developed a questionnaire, which ties in every evaluation criterion and key standard set forth in our Code of Conduct.
+- ▶ We synthetized our Code of Conduct to produce a poster, which has been provided, in both English and Chinese, to merchandise suppliers for the purposes of being displayed in their respective manufacturing facilities.
+The poster must be displayed in an area accessible to workers and includes information on whom to contact for complaints. - We developed a questionnaire for factory visits, which ties in every evaluation criteria and key standard set forth in our Code of Conduct.
 This evaluation grid serves as a tool to verify compliance of the factories of our merchandise suppliers.